By Bob McIntosh

 One reason they ask may be that they are looking for someone who can bounce back from failure.

 Be prepared to describe a true situation when you failed and you handled it well.
+Include what you learned as a result of the failure so that you won't repeat it.

 During a job club I lead, one of my clients expanded on this question by making it specific to web development, when his employer's customer rejected the plan and design he had developed for their new website.